Teesdale Way Section 9 (Darlington to Hurworth-on-Tees)

 Description

 From the picnic area at Broken Scar, the route follows the course of the river as it drifts lazily along towards the village of Blackwell on the southern outskirts of Darlington.
-In summer the banks are very popular with locals and there is a noticeable increase in activity compared to previous sections.
-Through a short stretch of attractive woodland, close to Castle Hill (where there may have been a Roman signal station but where the evidence for a castle seems to be scant), the trail emerges onto a quiet road, before joining the A66 which crosses an equally busy A167 Great North Road at a large roundabout on Blands Corner.
-Negotiate the roundabout anti-clockwise onto Snipe Lane (heading for Stressholme golf course).
+In summer the banks are very popular, producing a noticeable increase in activity compared to previous sections.
+Following a short stretch of attractive woodland, close to Castle Hill (which might may have been a Roman signal station but where the evidence for a castle seems scant), the trail emerges onto a short, relatively quiet section of road through Blackwell, before joining the traffic on the A66 link to the A1(M) for a short distance to a large roundabout at Blands Corner where it’s necessary to cross not only the A66 link but the equally busy A167 (which features later in this section).
+Negotiate the roundabout anti-clockwise to Snipe Lane.

-The route ignores the church however (though you don’t have to) and turns steeply uphill on the road towards Hurworth-on-Tees.
-After crossing a stile on the railway bridge at the top of the hill, the trail squeezes alongside the busy East Coast Main Line before entering Rockliffe Park where the aforementioned sporting venues are located.
-A gentile saunter over clipped, grassy trails takes you out of the park and onto Blind Lane which offers expansive views over the Tees towards the North Yorkshire Moors as it conducts you gently to the finish of the section at the King George V commemorative fountain in Hurworth-on-Tees.
+The route ignores the church however (though there’s no reason for you to do so), turning steeply uphill instead, on the road to Hurworth-on-Tees.
+After crossing a stile on the railway bridge at the top of the hill, the route takes to the trail alongside the East Coast Main Line before entering Rockliffe Park where the sporting venues mentioned previously are located.
+A relaxed saunter over clipped, grassy trails takes you out of the park onto Blind Lane where you’ll enjoy expansive views across the Tees towards the North Yorkshire Moors.
+From here it’s no more than a kilometre to the finish of the section at the King George V commemorative fountain in Hurworth-on-Tees although I’m also acknowledging a way-marked Teesdale Way option about 400 m before the published finish.
+This turns right, off the road, across a field, to a footpath leading eventually to the village green.
+It omits the fountain and nearby convenience store so would be particularly appropriate for anyone not planning to visit either of these features.